kalepail/stellar-quest-bounties/bounties/level-1/✅-bounty-template.md

 # Create template proposal for bounties.

+✅ This bounty has been completed and is no longer available for hunting ✅

 | Hunter | Reviewer
 | :- | :-
 | 200 XLM | 0 Credits (success will be determined by PR acceptance)